 Going to barber training school involves attending a vocational school that offers training in the art of barbering.
 Students learn how to cut and style hair, as well as how to provide other services such as shaving and beard trimming.
 The program provides students with the skills they need to work in a variety of settings, including salons, spas, and hotels.
 Graduates of a barber school are eligible to take the licensing exam administered by the state board of cosmetology.

 If you enjoy working with your hands and solving problems, then this is a great career for you.
 As an auto mechanic, you will be constantly troubleshooting issues and repairing vehicles.
 This can be both a challenging and rewarding career path.
-Another great thing about being an auto mechanic is that there is always something new to learn, such as the difference between diesel truck and auto mechanics.
+Another great thing about being an auto mechanic is that there is always something new to learn, in diesel service tech school.
 The automotive industry is constantly changing, so you will never stop learning new things.
 This is a great opportunity to keep expanding your skills and knowledge as an auto mechanic or as someone who works on diesel trucks.

 Overall, career paths for people who love working with their hands are important because they allow individuals to use their skills and passions to make a living.
 Additionally, these career paths can be very fulfilling, as they allow people to use their creativity and see tangible results from their work.